Saturday, April 21, 2012

 Another Turn....

-So my daydream of having more time for Pinterest didn't quite work out as planned, and now having read of copyright issues that people are finding, I don't really have as much of a desire for it.
-I still will probably check back for fun craft ideas now and then, but am not in a big hurry to be pinning anything.
+So my daydream of having more time for Pinterest didn't quite work out as planned.
 But that's okay, since I really have so much that I'd like to do away from the computer anyway.

 "This Little Piggy" photo by me